technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

     ![The Configure job step displays with a form populated with the preceding values.](media/amls_configurejob.png "Configure job")

-15. On the Select task and settings step, select **Regression**, then select **View additional configuration settings**.
+17. On the Select task and settings step, select **Regression**, then select **View additional configuration settings**.

     ![The Select task and settings step displays with the Regression item checked and the View additional configuration settings link highlighted.](media/amls_selecttaskandsettings.png "Select task and settings step")

-16. On the Additional configurations blade, select the Primary metric of **Normalized root mean squared error**, then expand the Blocked models drop down, check the following items, and select **Save**.
+18. On the Additional configurations blade, select the Primary metric of **Normalized root mean squared error**, then expand the Blocked models drop down, check the following items, and select **Save**.
 This will reduce the time to train the model.
+There should be two unchecked options, DecisionTree and XGBoostRegressor.

     - ElasticNet
     - GradientBoosting